Actindo-AG/Documentation/Channels/Integration/01b_Shopify.md

   ![Mapping Shopify](../../Assets/Screenshots/DataHub/Settings/ETL/MappingShopify.png "[Mapping Shopify]")

-[comment]: <> (Ist das mapping immer vom PIM basisset auf das shopifyset? oder ist das variabel, welches Attributset das source attribute set ist?)

-2. Click the row of the *Permit oversells* destination attribute on the left side.
+2. Click the row of the *Allow oversells* destination attribute on the left side.
-  The *Settings* section for the *Permit oversells* attribute mapping is displayed on the right side.
+  The *Settings* section for the *Allow oversells* attribute mapping is displayed on the right side.

   ![Mapping oversell](../../Assets/Screenshots/Channels/Settings/Connections/Shopify/ETLOversells.png "[Mapping oversell]")

-3. Select the **Constant value** option in the *Extension* drop-down list in the *Settings* section.
+3. Click the *Extension* drop-down list in the *Settings* section and select the **Constant value** option.
   The *Configuration* section is displayed below the *Settings* section.

-4. Click the *Permit oversells* drop-down list in the *Configuration* section and select the **No** option.
+4. Click the *Allow oversells* drop-down list in the *Configuration* section and select the **No** option.

   ![Constant value oversell](../../Assets/Screenshots/Channels/Settings/Connections/Shopify/ETLOversellsConstant.png "[Constant value oversell]")